-If you are a professional working in the agricultural and food, or veterinary sectors our Professional Doctorate programmes can offer you the opportunity to develop your professional role; acquiring advanced research skills, alongside taught knowledge.
+If you are a professional working in the veterinary sector our Professional Doctorate programme can offer you the opportunity to develop your professional role; acquiring advanced research skills, alongside taught knowledge.

-The programmes are part-time distance learning, but also offer the opportunity for face-to-face contact.
+The programme is part-time distance learning, but also offers the opportunity for face-to-face contact.

 Students take between a minimum of four, and a maximum of eight years to complete the course.